Determine Whether Each Phrase Describes Starch Glycogen Or Cellulose

 Q: Can I convert cellulose into glucose at home?

 A: No, you cannot easily convert cellulose into glucose at home.
-This process requires strong acids, high temperatures, and specialized equipment.
+But this process requires strong acids, high temperatures, and specialized equipment.
 It's typically done in industrial settings.

 Q: Is it possible to increase my glycogen stores?